paweln1975/Codility/README.md

-# **Codility project**
+# Codility project
-This project contains my solutions of codility lesson available on www.codility.com.
+This project contains my solutions of codility lessons available on www.codility.com.
 All of them were tested by using junit tests and codility engine and gained 100% correctness.

-## **Usage**
+## Usage

-Make sure that javac is in the PATH environment variable.
+Make sure that javac is in the *PATH* environment variable.
-Make sure that JAVA_HOME is set.
+Make sure that *JAVA_HOME* is set.

 ### Getting the repo